 About the Author

-Her book, The Encore Career Handbook: How to Make a Living and a Difference in the Second Half of Life (Workman Publishing 2013), was hailed as an “invaluable resource” by the Associated Press.
+A former blogger and columnist for The New York Times, her latest book The Encore Career Handbook: How to Make a Living and a Difference in the Second Half of Life (Workman Publishing 2013), was hailed as an “invaluable resource” by the Associated Press.

 For short and long versions of Marci’s bio, please click the links at right.